 Cost: Generally the cost of your state’s yearly membership dues.

-This forum is run by the World Federation of Occupational Therapists (WFOT).
+The Occupational Therapy International Online Network forum is run by the World Federation of Occupational Therapists (WFOT).
 Occupational therapists using this forum will be exposed to a diverse population of occupational therapy professionals all around the world.

 Individual University OT Program Forums

-There are many quality college and university forums dedicated to their own occupational therapy programs and research.
+There are many great college and university forums dedicated to their own occupational therapy programs and research.
 If the program you attended has a solid occupational therapy forum, that’s a perfect option to continue utilizing.

-Join Up and Jump In!
+Join and Jump In!

-Coworkers are an important support network and should not be undervalued, but sometimes it is valuable to seek an outside perspective.
-Join in any of these forums and become an active part of the larger occupational therapy world.
+Coworkers are an important in-person support network and should not be undervalued, but it is valuable to seek an outside perspective as well.